DSM 5 Anxiety Disorders

 Marked and persistent fear that is excessive or unreasonable, cued by the presence or anticipation of a specific object or situation; provokes immediate fear or anxiety; lasting for 6 months or more; clinically significant distress.

-Animals, Natural environment, Blood-injection-injury, Situational, others.
+Animals, Natural environment, Blood-injection-injury, Situational, others; all have their own code.

 Social Anxiety Disorder